Political Science - Public Service & History

 As a Public Administrative Intern for the Court, my responsibilities revolved around clerical and administrative work related to how the Court functioned.
-At first I was responsible for data entry but progressed toward more classified and time sensitive work that involved going to the judges chambers and sitting in court proceedings.
+At first, I was responsible for data entry but progressed toward more classified and time-sensitive work that involved going to the judges' chambers and sitting in court proceedings.
 I had the opportunity to continually prove what I could do and earn the trust of my supervisor as the days progressed and by the end of it I was able to make myself, and the work I did, an asset to the Clerk's Office.
 This, in turn, allowed me enough rapport to be trusted in working with confidential projects that lasted toward the end of my internship.

 What I found rewarding throughout the whole experience was the amount of personal growth I experienced.
 What I saw was a benefit to me came in tandem with how much I gave and to what extent.
 I saw the gift of giving myself fully to an experience, no matter how infinitesimal, and that gave me the opportunity to get more out of it.
-Once I adopted the mindset that this whole experience can only teach me something, without judgement or any filter as to what came my way, I opened my mind to a range of possibilities I never took too seriously.
+Once I adopted the mindset that this whole experience can only teach me something, without judgment or any filter as to what came my way, I opened my mind to a range of possibilities I never took too seriously.
 This mindset I found and adopted for myself was the greatest reward I learned from my internship.
 This would have never been possible without the guidance of the people who looked out for interns like me in the Court.
 From the District Judges and their clerks to the waiter named Mister H who I always looked forward to having a conversation with during lunchtime, everyone in that building and my experiences with them helped develop and enrich my experience.